Layne Staley: Death

 It's good to be with friends and family as we struggle to deal with this immense loss … and try to celebrate this immense life.
 We are looking for all the usual things: comfort, purpose, answers, something to hold on to, a way to let him go in peace.
 Mostly, we are feeling heartbroken over the death of our beautiful friend.
 He was a sweet man with a keen sense of humor and a deep sense of humanity.
 He was an amazing musician, an inspiration, and a comfort to so many.
 He made great music and gifted it to the world.
 We are proud to have known him, to be his friend, and to create music with him.
 For the past decade, Layne struggled greatly—we can only hope that he has at last found some peace.
 We love you, Layne.
 Dearly.
 And we will miss you … endlessly.

-In 2010, in an interview on VH1's Celebrity Rehab with Staley's mother, Nancy McCallum, former Alice in Chains bass player Mike Starr said that he was the last person to see Staley alive and had spent time with him the day before his death, on Starr's birthday, April 4.
+In 2010, in an interview on VH1's Celebrity Rehab with McCallum, former Alice in Chains bass player Mike Starr said that he was the last person to see Staley alive and had spent time with him the day before his death, on Starr's birthday, April 4.
 Starr claimed that Staley was very sick but would not call 911.
 They briefly argued, which ended with Starr storming out.
 Starr stated that Staley called after him as he left and said: "Not like this, don't leave like this."
-Staley died the following day, April 5.
 Starr expressed regret for not calling 911 to save his life, and said that Staley had threatened to sever their friendship if he did.
 Starr regretted being high on benzodiazepines that night and having walked out of the door.
-The interview ended with Starr apologizing to McCallum for not calling 911, but she was insistent that neither she nor anyone in her family blamed Starr for Staley's death.
+McCallum was insistent that neither she nor anyone in her family blamed Starr for Staley's death.
 She also told Starr: "Layne would forgive you.
 He'd say, 'Hey, I did this.
 Not you.'"

-Starr still blamed himself for the death of Staley.
-Starr kept this story a secret until his appearance on Celebrity Rehab in February 2010.
-During this same interview, McCallum also said that Staley had attempted rehab 13 times, although it is not clear whether any of these attempts were during his reclusive years.
+Starr still blamed himself for the death of Staley, and had kept the story a secret until his appearance on Celebrity Rehab.
+During this same interview, McCallum said that Staley had attempted rehab 14 times, although it is not clear whether any of these attempts were during his reclusive years.
 Starr was found dead on March 8, 2011, as a result of prescription drug overdose.